sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-Databricks Vnet.md

 ### Scenario :

-This is a common question which popped up at my customers, on how could we connect from databricks towards synapse dedicated pools.
+This is a common question which popped up at my customers, on how could we connect from vnet injected databricks towards a network restricted synapse dedicated pool.

 To address this an architecture on how the connectivity would work is provided here :